travier/fedora-coreos-matrix/README.md

 intervention will be required approximately once a year to update the PostreSQL container version.

-See this example to dump the current database and import it in the new version:
+See this example to dump the current database and import it when moving from version 13 to 14:

 ```
 # Stop Synapse server to ensure no-one is writing to the database